 An unarmed 23-year-old black man died after police stopped him.
-The governor wants a new probe.
+The Colorado governor wants a new probe.

-The 23-year-old was walking home wearing a ski mask and dancing to music on Aug.
+McClain was walking home wearing a ski mask and dancing to music on Aug.
 24, 2019, when someone called 911 to report him as suspicious.
-Police tried to stop him, but he kept walking, insisting that he had done nothing wrong and had a right to continue his walk.
+Police tried to stop him, but he kept walking, insisting he had done nothing wrong and had a right to continue his walk.

-Then, officers tackled him, placed him in a chokehold, and restrained him.
+Then, officers tackled him, placed him in a chokehold and restrained him.
 A paramedic who arrived on the scene later injected him with ketamine to subdue him.
 McClain had a heart attack while being taken to the hospital.
 He suffered brain damage and was placed on life support until he died on Aug.
 30, 2019, the Denver Post reported.

 After an internal investigation, the Aurora Police Department found the officers involved in the stop had acted within the bounds of acceptable policy and training.
 The local district attorney declined to prosecute any criminal charges related to McClain’s death.